grantj-re3/MusiCalzone/violin/Links_ViolinBowBounce.md

      * Like using a paint brush
      * [Fiddlerman | Finger Flexibility for Smooth Bow Changes | 2011](https://www.youtube.com/watch?v=aZ_y3645vYM)
        + Demo of how to hold the bow;
-         Your fingers need to be comfortably together rather than spread The tip of your pinky should be on top of the [frog]
+         Your fingers need to be comfortably together rather than spread;
+         The tip of your pinky should be on top of the [frog]
        + Your right elbow should lead the motion
        + Practice while applying more pressure than usual to develop the timing and correct feeling